marsdd/ckan-docker/README.md

     docker-compose up

 That's it, that should do it.
 You are up and running locally.
-It may require you to restart couple of times as data is built, but otherwise that 's all that's needed.
+It may require you to restart couple of times as data is built, but otherwise that's all that's needed.